-Guidance switching to takeaway or collection.
+Guidance when switching to takeaway or delivery.

 The below information will help you with your assessments and your decisions about which control measures will be required.
 Don`t forget that if you operate multiple sites then risk assessment and subsequent control measures will need to be specific to each site and won’t necessarily be the same.